From Berlin

 4. Conclude with the Consonant Sound: L

-To finalize the pronunciation of “Berlin,” incorporate the “L” sound.
-The German “L” sound is similar to the English “L” sound, so you can use your familiarity with the English pronunciation as a starting point.
+When giving the final of the Berlin, learners have to include an “L” sound.
+The German “L” sound is almost identical with the English “L” so you can use what you know about English pronunciation as the basis.

 Putting it all together, the correct pronunciation of “Berlin” in German would be: “Buh-eh-REEN.”